 The eyelids develop as folds of skin growing over the cornea.
 After their formation, they close over the eye very rapidly.
 The meeting of the two eyelids involves the epithelial layers of the eyelid, the eyelashes and the meibomian glands that lie on the margin of the lids.
 The eyelashes are specialized hairs and these grow in the manner of a typical hair.
 Along with the eyelashes develop the sebaceous glands (meibomian gland).
 For the most part, the epithelium on the inner face of the lid is stratified columnar.
-It is rendered moist by the secretions of the goblet cells which are mucous, as well as form the lachrymal glands.
+It is rendered the lachrymal glands.
 This epithelium together with some of connective tissue, tunica propria, constitutes the outermost layer of the front portion of the eye, the conjunctiva.
 The epithelial cells of conjunctiva are squamous.
-The conjunctiva extends from the inner surface of the eyelids up to the sclero-corneal junction.
-The space between the conjunctiva and the eyelid is called conjunctival sac.
+The sclero-corneal junction.
+The space between the conjunctiva and the eyelid is